open-edge-insights/eii-core/README.md

 > **Note:**
 >
 > - To use OEI, ensure that you are connected to the internet.
 > - The recommended RAM capacity for video analytics pipeline is 16 GB.
-The recommended RAM for time-series analytics pipeline is 4 GB with Intel® Atom processors.
+The recommended RAM for time series analytics pipeline is 4 GB with Intel® Atom processors.
 > - OEI is validated on Ubuntu 18.04 and Ubuntu 20.04 but you can install OEI stack on other Linux distributions with support for docker-ce and docker-compose tools.

 ## Install Open Edge Insights from GitHub